 If you had to sum up the Class Assembly series in a few sentences what would you say?

 M: This series was always intended to make planning an assembly easier for the teacher.
 We started writing together to produce presentations and musicals for the school we were working in.
 We knew how important it was to make productions simple and effective from the point of view of teachers and fun for the children whilst embedding facts in their minds.
 We do our best to ensure that facts are accurate and fit the requirements of the National Curriculum.
 Our overall aim is to make the production of an assembly fun for everyone rather than a chore to be added to an already heavy work load.

 J: We try and make the music content and any musical activities included well within the capability of non-specialist music teachers - whilst still impressing the audience with the school’s music skills.

 J: Watch this space!

 At Out of the Ark Music, we love to make learning FUN, that’s why we highly recommend any book within Mary Green and Julie Stanley’s fantastic That’s What I Call A Class Assembly series.
 Remember, learning is not specific to the classroom.
 Encourage your students to revise key maths topics at home using this BBC Bitesize revision site.
 Not only is this selection of interactive maths puzzles helpful and entertaining, it will also satisfy any child’s need to play computer games!

 So go on, TAKE-AWAY the stress of learning, ADD a bit of fun, MULTIPLY smiles across the classroom and make World Maths Day 2019 one to remember with That’s What I Call A Class Assembly: Maths.

-Interviewed by Georgia Cooke - Head Of Creative Marketing, Out of the Ark Music Team.
+Interviewed by Georgia Cooke - Head Of Marketing and Customer Engagement, Out of the Ark Music Team.